csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

 Allison Smith: Edited related works and methodology in the final paper.

-Tianyu Wu: Edited methodology in the final paper
+Tianyu Wu: Edited methodology in the final paper.

 # Future Member Contributions
-Eliana Laudadio:
+Eliana Laudadio: Find audio to attatch to our Unity project.

-Grant Sinclair:
+Grant Sinclair: Implement audio and finish last touches of Unity project.

-Allison Smith:
+Allison Smith: Write consesnt form

 Tianyu Wu: